-The Company had no revenues from newly issue licenses during the three months ended March 31, 2017 and revenues from two licenses accounted for approximately 93% of the Company's revenues for the three months ended March 31, 2016, as set forth below.
+The Company had \$265,000 in revenues from two newly issue licenses accounting for approximately 72% of the Company's revenues during the three months ended June 30, 2017, and revenues from the five largest licenses accounted for approximately 99% of the Company's revenues for the three months ended June 30, 2016, as set forth below.
 The Company derived these revenues from the one-time issuance of non-recurring, non-exclusive, non-assignable licenses.
 While the Company has a growing portfolio of patents, at this time, the Company expects that a significant portion of its future revenues will be based on one-time grants of similar non-recurring, non-exclusive, non-assignable licenses to a relatively small number of entities and their affiliates.
 Further, with the expected small number of firms with which the Company enters into license agreements, and the amount and timing of such license agreements, the Company also expects that its revenues may be highly variable from one period to the next.